microsoftgraph/msgraph-sdk-powershell/src/SchemaExtensions/SchemaExtensions/docs/v1.0-beta/New-MgSchemaExtension.md

 		}
 	)
 }
-New-MgSchemaExtension -BodyParameter $params
+New-MgBetaSchemaExtension -BodyParameter $params
 ```

-This example shows how to use the New-MgSchemaExtension Cmdlet.
+This example shows how to use the New-MgBetaSchemaExtension Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS